Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Baseline Evolutionary Algorithms

-After each dynamic change, MOEA updates the sets of solutions.
-If a change occurs such that all the current stored solutions are outside of the storing range, namely $[C-\delta, C+\delta]$, then the algorithm consider the previous best solution as the initial solution and uses the Repair function (Algorithm~\ref{alg:repair}), which behaves similar to (1+1)~EA, until a solution with weight distance $\delta$ from $C$ is found.
+After each dynamic change, \EA updates the sets of solutions.
+If a change occurs such that all the current stored solutions are outside of the storing range, namely $[C-\delta, C+\delta]$, then the algorithm considers the previous best solution as the initial solution and uses the Repair function (Algorithm~\ref{alg:repair}), which behaves similar to (1+1)~EA, until a solution with weight distance at most $\delta$ from $C$ is found.
+Note that if all the solutions in the previous interval were infeasible, the best previous solution is the one with the lowest weight.

-To address the slow rate of improvement of MOEA caused by a large $\delta$, we use the standard definition of dominance in multi-objective optimization-- i.e., solution $y$ dominates solution $x$, denoted by $y\succcurlyeq_{MOEA\_D}x$, if $w(y)\leq w(x) \land p(y)\geq p(x)$.
-This new algorithm, called MOEA\_D, is obtained by replacing lines 14-19 of Algorithm~\ref{alg:moea} with Algorithm~\ref{alg:moea_d}.
-It should be noticed that if $y$ is an infeasible solution then it is only compared with other infeasible solutions and if $y$ is feasible it is only compared with other feasible solutions.
-MOEA\_D keeps fewer solutions than MOEA and overall the quality of the kept solutions is higher, since they are not-dominated by any other solution in the population.
+To address the slow rate of improvement of \EA caused by a large $\delta$, we use the standard definition of dominance in multi-objective optimization-- i.e., solution $y$ dominates solution $x$, denoted by $y\succcurlyeq_{\text{\textit{MOEA}}_D}x$, if $w(y)\leq w(x) \land p(y)\geq p(x)$.
+This new algorithm, called \EAd, is obtained by replacing $\succcurlyeq_{MOEA}$ with $\succcurlyeq_{\text{\textit{MOEA}}_D}$ in lines 16-19 of Algorithm~\ref{alg:moea}.
+It should be noticed that if $y$ is an infeasible solution then it is only compared with other infeasible solutions and if $y$ is feasible it is only compared with other feasible solutions. \EAd keeps fewer solutions than \EA and the overall quality of the kept solutions is higher, since they are not dominated by any other solution in the population.